- Sleeps: 18

 Moulin de la Tour

-Le Moulin de Le Tour was once an olive mill and is quintessentially Provençal, located at the very heart of the iconic landscape of sunflowers, lavender fields and olive groves.
+Moulin de La Tour was once an olive mill and is quintessentially Provençal, located at the very heart of the iconic landscape of sunflowers, lavender fields and olive groves.
 Its bedrooms are divided between the grand Main House and a separate Annexe, while the gardens include a swimming pool and a tennis court.
 This is a superb property for large groups, multi generational holidays and mixed ages.

 "We had a fantastic week at Moulin de la Tour, and were delighted by the kindness and attention to detail shown to us by the caretaker.
 It was a total joy from beginning to end, and very special for me to be surrounded by my 4 children, plus their spouses and their own children.